Sunday, March 11, 2012

 II

-Once there was a boy
+Once a boy

-Who, when a rainy symphony played,
+Who, when a rainy symphony plays,

 With open book on knees,

-Read “Paradise Lost,”
+Reads “Paradise Lost,”

-And dreamed of poetic fame
+And dreams of poetic fame

 Lost in a haze of innocence